MurpheyLab/trep/doc/ref/configforce.rst

    ``pend-on-cart-optimization.py``

-.. class:: JointForce(system, config, finput, name=None)
+.. class:: ConfigForce(system, config, finput, name=None)

    Create a new input to apply a force on a configuration variable.